Decline in turkey population may bring changes for 2020 hunting seasons

-FINNEY CO., Kan.
-(KSNW) -A decline in turkey population may bring changes for the 2020 turkey hunting seasons.
+FINNEY COUNTY, Kan.
+(KSNW) – A decline in turkey population may bring changes for the 2020 turkey hunting seasons.

 “This year, we didn’t get anything,” said turkey hunter Abbott Geil.